charlescolley/LambdaTAME.jl/README.md

 LambdaTAME
 ==========

-A julia (v1.3) implementation of the LambdaTAME heurestic for pairwise graph alignments.
+A julia (v1.5) implementation of the LambdaTAME, LowRankTAME, and TAME heurestics for pairwise graph alignments.

 Contents